Generic name: zonisamide [ zoe-NIS-a-mide ]

 symptoms of a blood cell disorder--fever, chills, body aches, flu symptoms, sores in your mouth and throat;

-symptoms of a kidney stone--severe pain in your stomach or lower back, blood in your urine, stomach pain, painful or difficult urination; or
+signs of a kidney stone--pain in your side or lower back, blood in your urine, stomach pain, painful or difficult urination; or

 severe skin reaction--fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

 Common side effects of zonisamide may include: